Different Types Of Cardstock Papers Available On The Market?

 2. Glossy Cardstock Papers

 Glossy cardstock papers are somewhat thicker as compared to the usual cardstock paper.
 They have a glossy surface which makes them best for gift cards, birthday cards, and invitation cards.
 Laser printers work the best with glossy cardstock papers.
+By folding cardstock paper of this type, you can attractive boxes.

 3. Acid-Free Cardstock Papers